HackSoftware/Django-Styleguide/README.md

     payment.full_clean()
     payment.save()

-    # NOTE: We have to make sure that the objects is created
+    # Run the task once the transaction has commited,
-    # in the DB in order to use in the Celery task
+    # guaranteeing the object has been created.
     transaction.on_commit(
         lambda: payment_charge.delay(payment_id=payment.id)
     )